You Measure Investment Success in Absolute Terms, Does Your Financial Advisor?

 Relative Performance: Success Is Beating the Market, Whether You Make or Lose Money

-In all cases though, the assumed basis for measuring the merit of such sage advice is the performance of your individual account relative to some kind of benchmark, usually a broad-based market index like the S&P 500 or the Russell 1000 for stocks and the Barclays U.S Aggregate Bond Index for fixed income.
+In all cases though, the assumed basis for measuring the merit of such sage advice is the performance of your individual account relative to some kind of benchmark, usually a broad-based market index like the S&P 500 for stocks and the Barclays U.S Aggregate Bond Index for fixed income.

 The theory is that as long as you beat the index, you are doing fine.
 But is that really the best way to measure how you are doing when it comes to building and protecting your personal wealth?